 Requirements for students

-Students may provide any of the following as evidence of influenza vaccination:
+Students may provide either of the following as evidence of influenza vaccination:

 - Official vaccination record from a medical practitioner or Medicare indicating administration of a dose of influenza vaccine for the current year.

-- Written statement from a medical practitioner or immunisation nurse confirming vaccination, including the date the vaccine was administered.
+- Written statement from a medical practitioner or immunisation nurse advising administration of one dose of influenza vaccine for the current calendar year.
 Download form

 If you obtain vaccination through your employer or placement provider, make sure you obtain appropriate evidence of vaccination per the list above.